SunnySuite/SunnyContributed/workshops/ACNS_2024/Examples/README.md

 # Download this whole directory

-A convenient way is to click this link at **[download-directory.github.io](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FSunnySuite%2FSunnyContributed%2Ftree%2Fmain%2Fworkshops%2FACNS_2024%2FExamples)**.
+A convenient way is to **[click this link](https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FSunnySuite%2FSunnyContributed%2Ftree%2Fmain%2Fworkshops%2FACNS_2024%2FExamples)**.